The Tenure Process

 Overview

-In Year-4, candidates will continue to deepen their understanding of all seven Essential Competencies of a Valencia Educator and reflect upon their teaching practices.
-In addition, candidates will revise their faculty research-based portfolio as necessary to prepare for final submission.
-Moreover, candidates will devise and implement an advanced practice plan for continued service to the college.
+In Year-4, candidates will continue to deepen their understanding of all seven Essential Competencies of a Valencia Educator and reflect on their teaching practices.
+They will submit their Draft Portfolio for feedback from their panel in the Fall, revise it based on the feedback, and submit the Final version in the Spring.
+Additionally, candidates will develop and implement an Advanced Practice Plan for continued service to the college.

 Deliverables